Industry leaders since 1945.

 - The market for dry gas calibration systems.

-At the time of his death (April, 2016), Intoximeters, Inc. is recognized as not only the oldest but the most successful breath alcohol detection instrument manufacturer and marketer in North America; if not the world.
+At the time of Mac’s death (April, 2016), Intoximeters, Inc. was recognized as the most successful breath alcohol detection instrument manufacturer and marketer in North America; if not the world.
 This success is largely due to Mac’s leadership, vision and relentless work ethic.

 Today, under M Rankine Forrester’s leadership, the company continues to build world class breath alcohol testing instrumentation while it is also expanding into other markets.
 Most recently, Intoximeters, Inc. is levering its sales channel to develop the oral fluid, drug testing screener market; exclusively distributing Abbott Labs SOTOXA roadside drug testing system.